 Early Intervention Services under Part C of IDEA

-As discussed earlier, the early intervention system (EIS) is covered under Part C of IDEA, PL 105-17, to include toddlers and infants from age zero through two (through two means up until their third birthday).
-Using Pennsylvania as a model the EIS provides coordinated services to all infants and toddlers from birth through two with eligibility based on developmental delay or disabilities.
+and infants from age zero through two (through two means up until their third birthday).
+Using Pennsylvania as a model the

 These services may include as needed: